HITB-CyberWeek/proctf-2021/writeups/genealogy/genealogy.writeup.md

 8. Allocate one more chunk.
 We should get address X for this.
 9. Write any data to the latest chunk.
 Congratulations!
 You have an arbitrary write to any memory.

-How we can achieve this sequence in our decoder?
-Simple!
+How can we achieve this sequence in our decoder?
+Easy!

 Let's create the following tree object: